JohnLockwood/johnlockwood.github.io/docs/_sources/cognitive_science/Resources.md.txt

 [Your brain hallucinates your conscious reality ](https://www.youtube.com/watch?v=lyu7v7nWzfo) - Ted Talk by Anil Seth, quite good, with different forms of the self.

+Donald Hoffman [Do We See Reality as it Is](https://www.youtube.com/watch?v=oYp5XuGYqqY) argues that our perceptual system evolved to keep us alive, not to display reality accuratlely.
+This apparently is the topic of his book, [The Case Against Reality: Why Evolution Hid the Truth from Our Eyes](https://www.amazon.com/Case-Against-Reality-Evolution-Truth-ebook/dp/B07JR1FDXH?ref_=ast_author_mpb).
 ## Useful Sites

 BrainFacts.org sports an excellent online app for [interactive gross brain anatomy](https://www.brainfacts.org/3D-Brain).